The benefits of using a CMMS, and how to evaluate, purchase, and use CMMS software

 A CMMS offers six specific benefits that empower your operation, including cost control, downtime reduction, efficiency increase, centralized information, increased health and safety, and reporting and analytics.
 Here are a few examples of how a cloud-based CMMS can benefit your maintenance team.

 Stop overspending on inventory, cut waste, increase uptime, and track spending more accurately.
-According to a recent IDC report, CMMS users see a 10% reduction in production-related costs.
+According to a recent IDC report (opens in new tab), CMMS users see a 10% reduction in production-related costs.

 Here are eight ways to save on budget while boosting revenue with CMMS software.